 The above code does the following:

-We generate a random MAC address as well as setting a name of our access point we want to create and then we create a 802.11 frame, the fields are:
+We generate a random MAC address, set the name of the access point we want to create, and then create an 802.11 frame.
+The fields are:

-So we should use the same MAC address of addr2 and addr3, that's because the sender is the access point!
+So we should use the same MAC address of addr2 and addr3 because the sender is the access point!

-We create our beacon frame with ssid infos and then stack them all together and send them using Scapy's sendp() function.
+We create our beacon frame with SSID Infos, then stack them all together and send them using Scapy's sendp() function.

-Now let's get a little bit fancier and create many fake access points in the same time:
+Now let's get a little bit fancier and create many fake access points at the same time:

 from scapy.all import *